AdebayoBraimah/fmri_preproc/README.md

 >
 > `FIX` uses [`GNU Octave`](https://www.gnu.org/software/octave/index).
 Make sure the executable can be called from the command line prior to running the pipeline.

-Followed by setting other path and environment variables:
+Set path and environment variables:

 **NOTE**: Only append to the `LD_LIBRARY_PATH` **IF** python issues arise when calling FSL executables.